Positive Change

 The Positive Change program raises money for local non-profit organizations working to better our community.
 We believe in the power of change and the power of community – Positive Change combines these two beliefs into one powerful program.
 The Positive Change program is one of the many ways the Co-op fulfills the seventh cooperative principle: Concern for Community.

 Next time you check out, say “I’d like to round-up for Positive Change,” and we’ll round-up the total of your purchase to the nearest dollar, or you can donate any desired amount.
-Each month, the selected non-profit organization receives 100% of the donated funds, plus an additional mini grant from the Co-op (currently $400 each month).
+Each month, the selected non-profit organization receives 100% of the donated funds, plus an additional $500 grant from the Co-op.
+In celebration of National Co-op Month, MFC reserves the month of October each year to fundraise for a program, fund, or organization to be determined at the discretion of MFC's Outreach Committee.
 Annually, the Board of Directors selects one Positive Change recipient to receive an additional grant from our Cooperative Community Fund.
 Thank you for contributing to positive change and making a difference in our community!

 Filtering by: “Community Works”